-Big Bird Race (Youth team race) includes a one half-day training course on 19 Jan 2020 followed by a 4.5-hour bird-watching race, with teams of four working together to record as many bird species as possible during the allotted time.
+The Big Bird Race (Youth team race) includes a one half-day training course on 19 Jan 2020 followed by a 4.5-hour bird-watching race, with teams of four working together to record as many bird species as possible during the allotted time.
 Every species recorded must be seen or heard by all members of the team.
 The training and the race will be held on Mai Po Nature Reserve.
 Teams are required to submit an e-log book at the Mai Po Education Centre after the race.
-The judge will examine each team’s log books to determine the winners and the results will be announced at the award ceremony.
+The judge will examine each team’s e-log book to determine the winners and the results will be announced at the award ceremony.

-- All species must be recorded in the territory of Hong Kong;
+- All species must be recorded within the territorial area of the Hong Kong SAR.

 - Attracting birds with recordings of vocalisations or bait is prohibited.

 - Teams can only enter the permitted area for the competition.
 The access road and pontoon area between No. 16/17 and No. 14 fences in Mai Po Nature Reserve are strictly off limits.

 - If any rare bird species is recorded, the judge will examine the validity of the record entry.
 Team leaders are advised to pay particular attention to the species of the bird observed in the event, as the judge requires evidence of the sighting.
 Proof of the observation may be required in the event some endangered species have not been spotted at Mai Po or data on the bird is insufficient.

 - To avoid unnecessary nuisance to birds, participants should not approach known breeding sites and bird habitats or places where large numbers of birds gather for food/resting.
 Under no circumstances should participants intentionally scare or drive away birds.